chrisgo/kohana-email/README.md

 ## Configuration

 Configuration is stored in `config/email.php`.
 Options are dependant upon transport method used.
 Consult the Swiftmailer documentation for options available to each transport.

+## Alternatives

+* https://github.com/svenbw/kohana-email - more modern, can use PHPMailer or Swiftmailer using drivers